 How do I eat out at restaurants with food allergies and/or Celiac Disease?
 This has been a BIG question as of late, so I wanted to put together some thoughts for you all.
 This article scratches the surface of the topic.
 If you’d like to learn more about eating out at restaurant with food allergies, RAISE has several resources on the topic.

 If you’re looking for a checklist of questions on what to ask when calling about a restaurant, you’ve come to the right place.
-RAISE Members, you can find the file here.
-If you’re not a RAISE Member, click here to download the checklist.
+Click here to download the checklist (also available on RAISE).

 Before you Read This Article, I Need you to Think Long and Hard…